Greece

 The Eastern Mediterranean route from Turkey to Greece’s eastern borders is one of the most widely traveled refugee pathways in the world.
 Refugees, asylum seekers, and migrants from the Middle East, Africa, and Asia travel to Greece via sea and land, seeking safety in Europe.

-people received services in 2022
+people received legal support and mental health services in 2024

 Our Work in Greece